tschanzvera/Adding-Style-To-ToDo-List/README.md

 ## Description

 This is an exercise I had to do for my MITxPRO course.
 I had to make a toDo list with seperate files following instructions and then add some style to the list.
+I also added a navbar with a dropdown for the regular weekly todos.

 ## How to run